MY JOURNEY – How I became The Hero and conquered my fear of laser eye surgery

 Six weeks ago, I had laser eye surgery.
-By doing so, my relationship with the medical procedure I’ve marketed for almost 20 years changed forever.
+In doing so, my relationship with the medical procedure I’ve marketed for almost 20 years changed forever.
 I became my customers’ patient, and it transformed my understanding of their patient’s psychological journey and what they most fear and desire.

 I’ve included the video of the full 16-minute laser eye surgery operation in this post, in real-time from start to finish.
 As you will see, I’m as cool as a cucumber.
 I’m not anxious in the least.
-But things didn’t start off that way.
+But things didn’t start that way.
 I now understand, first-hand, what’s beneath the surface of a patient’s experience before, during and after this extraordinary journey.

-I’ve spent a half a career working to make people aware of laser eye surgery and helping prospective patients overcome the obstacles in their way.
+I’ve spent half a career working to make people aware of laser eye surgery and helping prospective patients overcome the obstacles in their way.
 Since having surgery, am I throwing out anything I knew before I had it?
 Not at all.
 I’m adding a new layer to my understanding of this experience – especially how it relates to fear and how to best deal with it.

 Having laser eye surgery will likely to be one of the most memorable experiences of my life – all the more notable because I’ve immersed myself in this business for almost 20 years and will most likely remain heavily involved over the next 20 years.

 I first noticed trouble reading my mobile and needing reading glasses in dim light.
 At first, I was 99% sure I was going to get laser eye surgery.
 This is, after all, an ordinary world experience for most people in their mid-forties.
 However, I lived with the problem (presbyopia) for about three years.

 THE CALL TO ADVENTURE